cs-schmidt/cs-schmidt/README.md

 <!-- About Me -->

-My name is **Ethan Schmidt**, I'm a web developer from Calgary, Alberta, with a background in mathematical sciences.
+My name is **Ethan Schmidt** and I'm a web developer from Calgary, Alberta, with a background in mathematical sciences.
 I enjoy building both front-end and full-stack web applications, where I mainly focus on core web technologies and the MERN stack.